maximmasiutin/CRC32-Slicing-x64-Asm-Pas/README.md

 This code is released under GNU Lesser General Public License (LGPL) v3.

-The Slicing-By-8 x86-64 Assembler version and Pascal verion is written by Maxim Masiutin <max@ritlabs.com>
+The Slicing-By-8 x86-64 Assembler version and Pascal version is written by Maxim Masiutin <max@ritlabs.com>

 Based on code written by Aleksandr Sharahov http://guildalfa.ru/alsha/node/2 ;